ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Onboarding.md

 - [ ] Refresh this file by sourcing it back, by running command in terminal: ``source ~/.zshrc``.
 - [ ] After approved AR install and initialise Google Cloud SDK (which stands for software development kit) to which instructions are provided [here](https://cloud.google.com/sdk/docs/install)..
 After download and installation follow point a and b, especially commands in terminal.
 - [ ] Run ``gcloud components install datalab`` in your terminal
-- [ ] Run `gcloud auth login to authenticate` with your gitlab gmail account
+- [ ] Run `datalab create your-project-name` to create a new datalab project.
 - [ ] Project owner should provide you name of your Datalab instance, the most likely it will be your_gitlab_handle-datalab-project.
 If you do not receive it follow up with owners by tagging them in access request issue or texting them directly on slack.
 Once you have name of your instance connect to DataLab by using `datalab connect your_gitlab_username-datalab-project`.

 - If you receive error "The specified Datalab instance was created for your_gitlab_username@gitlab.com, but you are attempting to connect to it as your_gitlab_username@gitlab-analysis.iam.gserviceaccount.com".
 Then re-run the command as `datalab connect your_gitlab_username-datalab-project --no-user-checking`